JimHotchkiss/hackers-hike-project-app/NOTES.md

 ~ I also built a get '/hikes' action that lead to hikes.erb ~ I want to add a logout button on the hikes.erb
 ~ Added get '/logout' action.

+!!
+Had trouble with Atom this morning, and so I cloned a copy of the repo.
+Testing it now